pfsense/docs/source/certificates/using-easyrsa-certificates-in-2-x.rst

 revoked.

-Now it is possible to create new certificates on the **Certificates** tab of the Cert Manager in the GUI using this CA.
+Now it is possible to create new certificates on the **Certificates** tab of the Cert Manager in the webGUI using this CA.

-Any certificates for that CA in the GUI should also show up for use within the :doc:`/vpn/openvpn/using-the-openvpn-client-export-package`.
+Any certificates for that CA in the webGUI should also show up for use within the :doc:`/vpn/openvpn/using-the-openvpn-client-export-package`.
 To have the old certificates to show up there, import them from easyrsa also.
 From the **Certificates** tab, click |fa-plus|.
 Under method, choose *Import an